Coast to Coast Premiere Bike Tour

 From coastal South to east of South India, starting from Kochi and ending in Chennai, this tour takes you through two contrasting; backwaters and hills of Kerala to rural & coastal sides of Tamil Nadu.

 This trip entails traveling back in time to 2500 years ago to the heart of the Dravidian civilization.
-Besides the easy-paced coastal cycling stretch, you can look forward to significant historical monuments, largely temples from the significant dynasties that ruled Southern India.
+Besides the easy-paced coastal cycling stretch, you can look forward to historical monuments, and carved temples from the significant dynasties that ruled Southern India.
 Fresh seafood, scenic fishing villages, and a variety of social and topographical landscapes await you on this cycling tour.
 Enjoy India’s architectural grandeur at the rock-cut temples of Mahabalipuram, mammoth Gopurams of the Meenakshi temple, and the large complex of the Thanjavur temple.
 Besides the temple trail, enjoy the short rendezvous with the ex-French colony, Pondicherry, home to the international community village of Auroville.
-Along with a slice of culture and history, expect to cycle down pristine coastlines, forested mountains, and bucolic small villages where children run to greet you with a big smile.
+Along with a slice of culture and history, expect to cycle down pristine coastlines, forested mountains, and rural villages where children run to greet you with a big smile.

 Kochi | 13:00hrs

 easy to moderate